Howrah–Sambalpur Superfast Express

 The Howrah–Sambalpur Superfast Express is an Express train belonging to East Coast Railway zone that runs between Howrah Junction and Sambalpur Junction in India.
 It is currently being operated with 22803/22804 train numbers on a weekly basis.

 Service

-The 22803/Howrah–Sambalpur Superfast Express has an average speed of 61 km/hr and covers 659 km in 10h 45m.
-22804/Sambalpur–Howrah Superfast Express has an average speed of 60 km/hr and covers 659 km in 11h.
+The 22803/Howrah–Sambalpur Superfast Express has an average speed of 61 km/h and covers 659 km in 10h 45m.
+22804/Sambalpur–Howrah Superfast Express has an average speed of 60 km/h and covers 659 km in 11h.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard LCF rakes with max speed of 110 kmph.
+The train has standard LCF rakes with a maximum speed of 110 km/h.
 The train consists of 18 coaches: